ranaahmed786/ePiano/README.md

 ## Contributing

 1. **Contributing Guidelines**: Contributions are welcome!
 Please fork this repository and submit a pull request for any enhancements or bug fixes to enhance the ePiano application.

-## Credits

-1. **Acknowledgements**: i would like to give credit to my groupmate Haider Hassan Awan who designed the layout of the piano.